codecaviar/digital_asset_management/README.md

 * Don't use BingYune & Co trademarks in a way that incorrectly implies affiliation with, or sponsorship, endorsement, or approval by BingYune & Co of your products or services.
 * Don't display BingYune & Co trademarks more prominently than your product, service, or company name.
 * Don't use BingYune & Co trademarks on merchandise for sale (e.g., selling t-shirts, mugs, etc.)
-* Don't use BingYune & Co trademarks for any other form of commercial use (e.g. offering technical support services), unless such use is limited to a truthful and descriptive reference (e.g. “Independent technical support for BingYune & Co's Right Brain Numb3rs app”).
+* Don't use BingYune & Co trademarks for any other form of commercial use (e.g. offering technical support services), unless such use is limited to a truthful and descriptive reference (e.g."Independent technical support for BingYune & Co's Right Brain Numb3rs app").
 * Don't modify BingYune & Co's trademarks, abbreviate them, or combine them with any other symbols, words, or images, or incorporate them into a tagline or slogan.

 # Additional Guidelines